Because you have a waterbed service guy coming to fix your mattress and he will really appreciate it : )

 If you have nothing else, warm water and a soft rag will do.
 DO NOT bleach the inside or outside your mattress.
 It can damage the mattress and void any warranty you have.
 Instead, use a water bed vinyl cleaner or even Armor All.
 Anything that says it softens and rejuvenates vinyl.

 You really don’t want to forget these maintenance tips

 Don’t forget to add a waterbed conditioner to the inside of your mattress.
 This will help you condition the vinyl and help keep it from going sour and stinking.
 You don’t want that to happen.
 The odor will penetrate the vinyl and it will smell like soured laundry or a locker room.
 Always read directions on the bottle of the conditioner.
 It will tell you how long it is good for.
 Bottle size is not a guide.

 Here is a waterbed filling tip most people don’t know about.
 If you are using an old garden hose with water in it, be sure to flush it out for a minute or so before attaching it to your waterbed.
 This should flush any bacteria from the hose making the mattress less likely to sour.

-These simple hints should help your water bed mattress last much longer and oh yeah don’t do like I had one customer do and throw your brand new mattress in to the car trunk from hell out of box.
-I can pretty much assure you that you will be messing with a first day leaker.
+These simple hints should help your water bed mattress last much longer and oh yeah don’t do like I had one customer do and throw your brand new mattress into the car trunk from hell out of the box.
+I can pretty much assure you that you will be messing with a first-day leaker.